lexiconhq/lexicon/README.md

-For more detailed information, updates, and discussions, please visit the [Lexicon Discussions](https://github.com/lexiconhq/lexicon/discussions) section on GitHub.

 ## Lexicon

 Lexicon is a customizable, open source mobile **App Template** that provides an elegant mobile discussions experience.
 Built on top of [Discourse](https://www.discourse.org), a platform for communities.